 In 2013, the Chaikof family founded Usher 1F Collaborative because two of their three children are affected by the disease.
 In 2015, the Root family joined them when their little boy was also diagnosed with Usher 1F.
 Saving vision is a race against time, with the window narrowing as more time passes without an effective treatment.

 We are the Usher 1F Collaborative because achieving a cure requires a group effort.
-Over the past five years, we have brought together affected families working as a team across the globe, from the east and west coasts of the United States to Canada, Israel, and Australia.
+Over the past six years, we have brought together affected families working as a team across the globe, from the east and west coasts of the United States to Canada, Australia, Israel, and Sweden.

 Much of the research into a cure for retinitis pigmentosa is genotype specific.
 When Usher 1F Collaborative was founded in December 2013, there was minimal research for type 1F.
-Today, we have provided significant funding to five major research labs that specialize in Usher Syndrome research:
+Today, we have provided significant funding to five major research labs and partnered with two others that specialize in Usher Syndrome research.